 And, be it football, golf, boxing, cricket or tennis, the top performers quickly became household names.

 In Britain, it was hard to avoid Wimbledon every summer and it was impossible to miss the brash, angry young New Yorker John McEnroe.
-Read the rest of this entry »
+FULL POST

 I first said it three years ago and I will say it again now: Arsenal need a new manager.
 Arsene Wenger had a great run, but all good things must come to an end.
 Eight years without a trophy is not acceptable and the fact the club’s best players keep leaving is a clear indication they no longer believe in the Frenchman’s philosophy.